 During the admission, the patient receives dialysis on five occasions.
-It is then determined that the access catheter needs to be changed.
+The care team then determines that the access catheter needs to be changed.

-An anesthesiologist evaluates the patient and determines that she is ASA-IV.
+An anesthesiologist evaluates the patient and determines that she is ASA IV.
 The patient is dialyzed prior to the procedure.